 In certain cases, applicants may be required to interview with a member of the admissions committee to determine admission to the program.

-Applications and supporting materials can be submitted through the online application.
+Applications and supporting materials (such as unofficial transcripts and letters of recommendation and writing samples) can be submitted through the online application.
 Official transcripts must be submitted in sealed envelopes.

-All materials submitted by mail should clearly bear the program name, applicant's name, applicant's date of birth, and if available, Columbia University ID number.
+All materials submitted by mail should clearly bear the program name, applicant's name, applicant' date of birth and, if available, Columbia University ID number.